Modernizing Your Home: Make Your Bathroom Shine with These 5 Bathtub Designs

 1. Aspen Freestanding Bathtub (Native Trails)

-Perhaps a bit unconventional, but if metal is your material of choice, this freestanding tub is quite a sight to behold.
+Perhaps a bit unconventional, but if the metal is your material of choice, this freestanding tub is quite a sight to behold.
 Compared to what the market has to offer, this one has the unique benefit of heat retention for a prolonged period of time.
 This is possible due to insulated double-walls.
-It’s actually made of copper, which not only makes for a great visual impact, but also makes it rather simple to maintain.
+It’s actually made of copper, which not only makes for a great visual impact but also makes it rather simple to maintain.

 2. Full Strip Tub (Aquamass)

 This lovely tub is the epitome of what modern design stands for.
 It’s not only pretty to look at but practical as well – you can install it in the middle of the room if you so, please.
 If you choose to go in this direction, this should allow for using up space in a much more optimized manner.

 Speaking of modern designs, Caracalla Bathtub belongs to the family of Kardiel modern tubs and is exactly that – a way for you to relax while also having the “eye candy” elements you need to spice up your bathroom.
 The back end is extended, allowing for a more ergonomic interior.
 Not only is this a freestanding tub (meaning you can place it in the centre of the room), it also won’t take up that much space due to its modest dimensions.
 This is important if you live in a smaller apartment and don’t have that much space to work with.

 Featuring a classic design, this is a popular choice among those who love simplicity.
 The special Tecnoblu material it’s made from not only makes it more resistant to scratches but also easier to clean.
 This bathtub was designed to stand the test of time, and by checking it out for yourself, you’ll quickly realize how much heavy-duty use it can withstand.
 It’s also quite a flexible choice; you can use it as a freestanding tub or place it next to a wall.